 Please note that ALPhA is only an intermediary for the purchase and assumes no liability or responsibilities with respect to these detectors; the manufacture, service, and warranty are provided by and the responsibility of Excelitas Corporation.

 When will the 9th round of detectors be available?

 The 8th round of detectors sold out in March 2018.
 In the past, we have averaged 1.5 years between rounds, meaning that the next detectors will probably be available in September 2019.
 Excelitas in February 2019 said that we were *months* away from collecting the 60 detectors needed to begin the 9th round.

 While our single photon detector initiative provides detectors at a reduced price, the downside to this is that we are at the mercy of Excelitas for when the detectors are ready (this takes years) and at the mercy of the AAPT for purchasing them (months to buy and ship).
 We suggest a direct purchase from Excelitas if you need detectors in a particular time frame.

 How much do the detectors cost?If you would like to get our best estimate of pricing information, sign up for the Single Photon Detector waitlist.
 To sign up for this waitlist you must be a member of ALPhA.
 The instructions for the waitlist will contain our current price estimate.

-How do I purchase detectors in the 9th round?
+How do I purchase detectors?
+What is the process?

-Click on the button below to sign up to be on the waitlist for the 9th round of detectors.
+1) Click on the blue button below to sign up to be on the waitlist for the next round of detectors.
 You must be an ALPhA member to sign up.
-When the 9th round is available, we will begin contacting people on the waitlist in the order in which they signed up.
+When the next round of detectors is available, we will begin contacting people on the waitlist in the order in which they signed up.